Kotlin/anko/README.md

 }
 ```

-### Resources, colors and dimensions
+### Resources, Colors and Dimensions

 #### Using resource identifiers

-All examples in the previous chapters used raw Java strings, but it is not a good practice.
-Typically you put all your string data into res/values/ directory and access it in runtime calling, for example, `getString(R.string.login)`.
+All examples in the previous chapters used raw Java strings, but it is hardly a good practice.
+Typically you put all your string data into `res/values/` directory and access it at runtime calling, for example, `getString(R.string.login)`.

-Fortunately, in Koan you could pass the resource identifier both to helper method (`button(R.string.login)`) or to extension property (`button { textResource = R.string.login }`).
+Fortunately, in Koan you can pass resource identifiers both to helper methods (`button(R.string.login)`) and to extension properties (`button { textResource = R.string.login }`).

-Note that the property name is quite different.
-Instead of setting `text`, `hint`, `image`, write `textResource`, `hintResource` and `imageResource`.
-This kind of properties always returns 0 when read.
+Note that the property name is not the same: instead of `text`, `hint`, `image`, we now use `textResource`, `hintResource` and `imageResource`.
+Properties of this kind always return `0` when read.

 #### Colors